Discrimination against drug addicts: Role of language

-Stigma founded in societal preconceptions about substance dependence often perpetuates discrimination against those with Substance use disorder (SUD).
-How language regarding SUD is framed plays an important role in mediating stigma experienced by those with the condition, which can consequently shape critical outcomes for this population such as treatment contact, social isolation, and attitudes towards healthcare providers.
-Shifting towards person-first language has been emphasized in healthcare provider circles to mitigate such stigma.
-For instance, as opposed to saying "former addict" or "reformed addict", the National Institute on Drug Abuse (NIDA) recommends language such as "person in recovery" or "person who previously used drugs" to separate the problem from the individual.
-The NIDA additionally applies a similar framework to terminology such as "clean" or "dirty" to denote whether or not someone is actively using as they cite the former vocabulary holds punitive connotations.
+Language plays a key role in perpetuating or decreasing the stigmatization of people who use drugs.
+Healthcare provider circles are increasingly shifting towards person-first language to mitigate such stigma.
+For instance, as opposed to saying "former addict" or "reformed addict", the National Institute on Drug Abuse (NIDA) recommends "person in recovery" or "person who previously used drugs" to separate the problem from the individual.
+The NIDA similarly discourages the use of words such as "clean" or "dirty" to denote whether or not someone is actively using substances.
 Moreover, SUD policy reform advocates report language adjacent to SUD can misconstrue associated medical treatment practices which in turn poses barriers to expanded harm reduction efforts from being adopted.
 An example of this provided in a 2017 executive memorandum from The National Prevention Council was a recommendation to wean usage of "opioid substitution replacement therapy" which many believe falsely alludes that an individual is substituting their addiction for another (i.e. from heroin to methadone) to "opioid agonist therapy".